Transformation of a company or a partnership – issues to which special attention should be paid

 Improper name of the company or partnership

-Upon the transformation, it is recommended to pay attention to the name of the transformed company or partnership.
+Upon the transformation, it is recommended for the shareholders and managers to pay attention to the name of the transformed company or partnership, which is to some extent regulated by law.
 Together with the transformation, it is possible to change only the addition determining the legal form (e.g. from ABC limited liability company to ABC limited partnership) or the entire name (e.g. from ABC limited liability company to XYZ limited partnership).

 The Polish Commercial Companies Code contains precise regulations concerning the construction of company or partnership names.
 Therefore, depending on the chosen legal form of activities conducted, the company or partnership name will be different.
 It is worth paying special attention to the rules concerning the construction of partnership names, which should contain the last name or company name of at least one partner (in the case of a limited partnership and limited joint-stock partnership, it is necessary to indicate the last name or company name of the general partner).
 The incorrect choice of the name may sometimes result in the extension of liability of individual partners.